Sujana S Chandrasekhar, MD

 Clinical Associate Professor of Otolaryngology

 Dr. Chandrasekhar is acknolwedged as one of the world authorities on Sudden Sensorineural Hearling Loss (SSNHL), having authored the most accessed article in the Journal of Otology and Neurology on this subject.
-She has also done both animal and clinical research on SSNHL and has taught this subject at courses and at a large seminar at annual meetings of the American Academy of Otolaryngology-Head and Neck Surgery.
+She has also done both animal and clinical research on SSNHL and has taught this subject at courses and at large seminars at annual meetings of the American Academy of Otolaryngology-Head and Neck Surgery.

 Dr. Chandrasekhar did her residency and chief residency at New York University Medical Center and went on to complete her fellowship in clinical Otology and Neurotology at the presitigious House Ear Clinic and Institute in Los Angeles, CA. She has mentored and taught several medical students, researchers and residents in the course of her career, and continues to do so.